daktak/gnome-shell-extension-bfgminer-status/README.md

-splay your MHS average from bfgminer
+Display your MHS average from bfgminer

 Edit the exensions.js to point to your server and port